microsoft/terminal/doc/user-docs/index.md

 ## Selecting and Copying Text in Windows Terminal

 As in ConHost, a selection can be made by left-clicking and dragging the mouse across the terminal.
 This is a line selection by default, meaning that the selection will wrap to the end of the line and the beginning of the next one.
-You can select in block mode by holding down the ALT key when starting a selection.
+You can select in block mode by holding down the <kbd>Alt</kbd> key when starting a selection.

 To copy the text to your clipboard, you can right-click the terminal when a selection is active.
 As of [#1224](https://github.com/microsoft/terminal/pull/1224) (first available in Windows Terminal v0.4), the Windows Terminal now supports HTML copy.
 The HTML is automatically copied to your clipboard along with the regular text in any copy operation.